Argyll_Printer_Profiler Scripts — User Guide

 Overview

 This script provides a guided, menu-driven interface for creating printer ICC profiles using ArgyllCMS.
-It is designed for:

 - Inkjet and laser printers